Mercedes-Benz 540K: History

 Power was sent to the rear wheels through a four-speed or optional five-speed manual gearbox that featured synchromesh on the top three gears.
 Vacuum-assisted hydraulic brakes kept the car under the driver's control.

-The 540K had the same chassis layout at the 500K, but it was significantly lightened by replacing the girder-like frame of the 500K with oval-section tubes - an influence of the Silver Arrows racing campaign.
+The 540K had the same chassis layout as the 500K, but it was significantly lightened by replacing the girder-like frame of the 500K with oval-section tubes - an influence of the Silver Arrows racing campaign.

 To meet individual wishes of customers, three chassis variants were available, as for the 500K: two long versions with a 3290 mm wheelbase, differing in terms of powertrain and bodywork layout; and a short version with 2980 mm.
 The long variant, termed the normal chassis with the radiator directly above the front axle, served as the backbone for the four-seater cabriolets, the 'B' (with four side windows) and 'C' (with two side windows), and for touring cars and saloons.
 The shorter chassis was for the two-seater cabriolet 'A', set up on a chassis on which radiator, engine, cockpit and all rearward modules were moved 185 mm back from the front axle.